-Fergus is now highly sought after for after dinner speaking, sharing amusing anecdotes about his fellow players, many tours and experiences in Irish and Lions rugby.
-In addition to this he is an excellent motivational speaker who inspires and drives his audiences on the subjects of team-work and leadership.
+Fergus Slattery is now highly sought after for after dinner speaking.
+Sharing amusing anecdotes about his fellow players, many tours and times in Irish and Lions rugby.
+In addition to this he is an excellent motivational speaker who inspires and drives his audiences on the subjects of team work and leadership.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.